cimnode/SplunkS3FreezeThawSystem/README.md

                                                                & Thawed data
                                                                Deleted
 ```
 ColdToFrozenDir Configuration - [indexes.conf](https://docs.splunk.com/Documentation/Splunk/9.2.1/Admin/Indexesconf#indexes.conf.spec) configuration within Splunk.
 This configuration is used instead of coldToFrozenScript to prevent IO wait during S3 communication from impacting Splunk indexer performance.
 This should follow the format /path/to/some/directory/frozenCache/new/indexname.
 Where frozenCache is a root directory for frozen files, 'new' is a subdirectory to hold recently frozen files.
 And indexname should match the index the data is coming from.
-Such a naming scheme is important when thawing and search.
-The indexes.conf settings would be somethign like:
+Such a naming scheme is important when thawing to search.
+The indexes.conf settings would be something like:
 [main]
 coldToFrozenDir = /path/to/directory/frozenCache/new/main